1919–20 Port Vale F.C. season: Return to the Football League

-Following Port Vale's resignation from the English Football League in 1907, and Stoke's resignation the years after, Staffordshire had been without representation in the league for eleven years.
-Following the end of the Great War, the Football League was organized back into its national form.
+Following Port Vale's resignation from the English Football League in 1907 and Stoke's resignation the years after, Staffordshire had been without representation in the league for eleven years.
+Following the end of the Great War, the Football League was organised back into its national form.
 In March 1919, Stoke, West Ham United, South Shields, Rotherham County, and Coventry City all gained re-election to the league – Port Vale were short by just one vote.

 In the Central League, Vale had won five of their eight games against the reserve sides of Football League First Division clubs Aston Villa, Manchester United, Manchester City, Everton, Blackburn Rovers, and the reserve side of Second Division Huddersfield Town.
+They lost the match against Manchester United after a rail strike meant they travelled to Old Trafford in taxi cabs.

 On 13 October 1919, Leeds City were expelled from the Football League over illegal payments to their players.
 Port Vale were elected to fill their spot (ahead of a bid from Tranmere Rovers).
 The club who had competed their 1906–07 season in the North Staffordshire Church League had taken the Port Vale name and played their way to the second tier of the national league within twelve years.

 Port Vale's reserve side fulfilled the remaining fixtures in the Central League.
-Leeds City had already played their games against Blackpool, Coventry City, Hull City, and Wolverhampton Wanderers; leaving Vale with a solid starting point of ten points from eight matches.
+Leeds City had already played their games against Blackpool, Coventry City, Hull City, and Wolverhampton Wanderers, leaving Vale with a solid starting point of ten points from eight matches.

 Overview

-The club built a strong side for the 1919–20 Central League campaign, signing skilful forward William Aitken and former Scotland international Peter Pursell from Rangers.
+The club had built a strong side for the 1919–20 Central League campaign, signing skilful forward William Aitken and former Scotland international Peter Pursell from Rangers.